 Lieff Cabraser partner Elizabeth J. Cabraser will serve on the faculty for Duke Law School’s fourth annual Mass Tort MDL Certificate program, to be held virtually November 7-8, 2022.

 Established in 2019 by the late Duke Law Professor Francis McGovern and presented by the Bolch Judicial Institute of Duke Law, the Mass Tort MDL Certificate is designed to expand and diversify the field of attorneys who are capable of handling mass torts and multidistrict litigation.
-The faculty include leading judges, practitioners, and professors in the field of complex litigation, affording participants a unique opportunity to gain practical insight from key players into the lifecycle and management of mass torts.
+The course faculty includes leading judges, practitioners, and professors in the field of complex litigation, affording participants a unique opportunity to gain practical insight from key players into the lifecycle and management of mass torts.
 Registration fees support the Bolch Judicial Institute’s mission of bettering the human condition by studying and promoting the rule of law.

-For more information regarding faculty, agenda, and registration, visit Certificate in Mass Tort MDL | Bolch Judicial Institute (duke.edu)
+For more information regarding faculty, agenda, and registration, visit Certificate in Mass Tort MDL | Bolch Judicial Institute (duke.edu).

 About Elizabeth J. Cabraser

 Elizabeth Cabraser is one of the nation’s leading class action litigators, possessing unparalleled expertise in complex civil litigation.
 She has served as court-appointed lead, co-lead, or class counsel in scores of federal multi-district and state coordinated proceedings, and currently serves in leadership positions in several of the nation’s highest profile civil cases, including a solo leadership role in the VW “Clean Diesel” Emissions case, and co-lead positions in the GM ignition switch defect and Takata defective airbag cases, the Fiat Chrysler Jeep Dodge diesel emissions fraud litigation, the Generic Drugs Pricing antitrust litigation, and the National Prescription Opiates litigation.